leapcode/bitmask_android/README.md

 This project bases its work in [ics-openvpn project](https://code.google.com/p/ics-openvpn/).

 ## Reporting Bugs <a name="reporting-bugs"></a>
 Please file bug tickets on our main [development platform](https://0xacab.org/leap/bitmask_android/issues).
-You'll need to set up an account on our gitlab instance to create new tickets.
+You can either create an account on 0xacab.org or simply login with your github.com or gitlab.com account to create new tickets.

 ## Contributing <a name="contributing"></a>